 The radishes used in yeolmukimchi are much smaller than those that go into other kimchi dishes, which puts the focus on the stem rather than the vegetable itself.
 The radishes are dunked into a flour porridge with red pepper flakes, garlic, and other ingredients and then put in the fridge to pickle.
 The chilled but spicy broth is a favorite in the summer months.

 Nabak Kimchi 나박김치

 Nabak kimchi gets its name from the Korean expression nabaknabak (나박나박), which means dicing up vegetables very fine.
 This refers to the radish and Chinese cabbage which are cut into thin squares and soaked in a water bath with a bit of chili powder thrown in to spice things up.
-This one is generally eaten in the spring and summer, whereas a similarly soupy kimchi called dongchimi (동치미) is served up in the winter, minus the spice.
+This one is generally eaten in the spring and summer, whereas similar soupy kimchi called dongchimi (동치미) is served up in the winter, minus the spice.

 Chive Kimchi 부추김치 Buchu Kimchi

 Chives go into this classic Gyeongsang Province kimchi.
 Unlike other varieties, buchu kimchi should be eaten before it gets sour, as too much fermentation will ruin the flavor.
 Since it’s easy to make, this is a good choice for budding kimchi cooks to start out.